|Nutritional Guidelines (per serving)|

 One-dish meals can be a lifesaver when you're short on time and ideas.
 But, oftentimes, easy one-pot meals are loaded with fat, whether it be from the condensed soup, grated cheese, or other calorie-laden ingredients—especially when you are looking for a recipe that includes ground beef.

 This recipe is an exception, combining ground beef with plenty of vegetables to make this hearty supper dish.
 The trick is to use extra-lean ground beef—and only 8 ounces of it—and fill the skillet with healthy ingredients like celery, onion, carrots, green beans, mushrooms, and zucchini.
-And, as a bonus, it is a quick and easy low-fat skillet meal that can be on the table in 30 minutes.
-Enjoy with some rice or by itself.
+This easy low-fat skillet meal that can be on the table in 30 minutes.

 - 1 teaspoon canola oil